 Search me, O God, and know my heart; test me and know my anxious thoughts.
 Point out anything in me that offends you, and lead me along the path of everlasting life. -Psalm 139:23-24 (NLT)

 The truth is that the wheel of blame is only good until the next round.
 You can keep spinning and spinning and spinning and never land on the jackpot.
 That is because the jackpot was already won by the One who took the blame for the entire human race.
 He paid the price so that you would no longer blame others.
 He is the only One who can search, know, test, point out and lead you into a life of victory!
 Stop spinning the wheel of blame and ask God to show you what needs to change in you.
 Then allow Him to change it by surrendering your pride and guilt.
-Learn to take responsibility, it’s part of maturing intellectually and spiritually.
+Only then will you be able to experience the liberating power of responsibility and accountability.

 “But each one is tempted when by his own evil desires he is lured away and enticed.
 Then after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death.” – James 1:14-15 BSB